Skip to main content

 • Your family’s preferences

-At CHOP, pulmonary vein stenosis is treated with a combination of interventions, including cardiac catheterization procedures, drug therapy and cardiac surgery.
-In most cases, children with pulmonary vein stenosis will require multiple interventions over time to combat vein narrowing, worsening symptoms and to restore the flow of oxygen-rich blood to the heart.
+At CHOP, pulmonary vein stenosis is treated with a combination of interventions, including cardiac catheterization procedures, drug therapy, and cardiac surgery.
+In most cases, children with pulmonary vein stenosis will require multiple interventions over time to combat vein narrowing, and worsening symptoms and to restore the flow of oxygen-rich blood to the heart.

 Cardiac catheterization

 Cardiac catheterization, may be used as a treatment in addition to a testing.
-During cardiac catheterization, an interventional cardiologist inserts a thin tube (catheter) into a vein in the child’s leg, then guides it to the child’s heart.
+During cardiac catheterization, an interventional cardiologist inserts a thin tube (catheter) into a vein in the child’s leg, and then guides it to the child’s heart.
 The catheter – with a balloon on the end of it – is briefly inflated to open the narrow vein, then deflated and withdrawn.

 In some cases, a combination of balloon dilation and an expandable stent is used to open the narrowed part of the affected pulmonary vein and prop it open for blood to flow properly from the lungs to the heart.
 Multiple interventional cardiac catheterizations may be needed as the child grows and as narrowing or symptoms recur.